A note on the largest sum-free sets of integers: Introduction

 The new ingredients used in proving Theorem~\ref{thm:main} contain a structural analysis of the given set $A$.
 Recall that

 a F\o lner sequence in $(\NN,\cdot)$ is a collection of sets of integers $\{F_n\}_{n=1}^\infty$, such that for every $a\in\NN^{>0}$,

 Thus, when $A$ is close to a set in a F\o lner sequence, we expect that $|A\tri (a\cdot A)|$ is small for appropriate $a$.
-Inspired by the structure F\o lner sequences (which is the only known constructive example whose largest $(k,\ell)$-sum-free subsets have cardinality $N/(k + \ell) + o(N)$, for all $(k, \ell)$, see~\cite{Eberhard15,JW20}), we split our proof into two cases: when $|A\tri (a\cdot A)|$ is small (close to having multiplicative structures), and when $|A\tri (a\cdot A)|$ is large (close to having additive structures).
-We mainly consider the case $a=3$ here since the Fourier coefficients appeared in the later proofs contain a multiplicative character mod $3$.
-The first case is resolved by an application of Littlewood--Paley theorem, and the proof we given also works for sum-free sets.
+Inspired by the structure of F\o lner sequences (which is the only known constructive example whose largest $(k,\ell)$-sum-free subsets have cardinality $N/(k + \ell) + o(N)$, for all $(k, \ell)$, see~\cite{Eberhard15,JW20}), we split our proof into two cases: when $|A\tri (a\cdot A)|$ is small (close to having multiplicative structures), and when $|A\tri (a\cdot A)|$ is large (far away from having multiplicative structures).
+We mainly consider the case $a=3$ here since the Fourier coefficients appearing in the later proofs contain a multiplicative character mod $3$.
+The first case is resolved by an application of the Littlewood--Paley theorem, and the proof we given also works for sum-free sets.
 In the second case, since the main factors in the Fourier coefficients are not multiplicative, we carefully sieve out small prime factors, and apply a variant of the weak Littlewood conjecture.
 The nontrivial lower bound of $\om(N)$ eventually comes from the largeness of $|A\tri (3\cdot A)|$.
 For convenience, we make the following definition.

-\begin{definition} We say a set $A\subseteq \ZZ^{>0}$ is a \emph{geometric set}, if $|A\tri (3\cdot A)|\ll |A|^c$ for an absolute constant $c<1$. \end{definition}
+\begin{definition} We say a set $A\subseteq \ZZ^{>0}$ is a {\bf $(n,c)$-geometric set}, if $|A\tri (n\cdot A)|\ll |A|^c$ for an absolute constant $c<1$. \end{definition}

 The paper is organized as follows.
 In the next section, we deal with the case when $|A\tri (3\!\cdot\!
 A)|$ is small (we actually prove a more general result there).
 In Section 3, we prove a generalized version of the weak Littlewood conjecture, which is used later in the proof.
-In Section 4, we prove the case when $|A\tri (3\!\cdot\!
-A)|$ is large, and finish the proof of Theorem~\ref{thm:main}.
+In Section 4, we prove the case when $|A\tri (3\cdot A)|$ is large, and finish the proof of Theorem~\ref{thm:main}.